justinh5/ArithmeticParser/README.md

 **Source** - Manages the input buffer of characters.
 <br>**Lexer** - Reads in characters from the source and outputs tokens.
 Tokens are read from right to left to maintain a left grouping.
 White space is skipped.
 <br>**Parser** - Reads tokens from the lexer using recursive descent parsing to follow the precedence and associativity of the CFG.
-It produces an AST data structure, where the expression it represents can be evaluated.
+It produces an AST data structure, where the expression it represents can then be evaluated.

 ## Context-free Grammar